 Can You Make a Half-bath Instead?

 Toilet replacement is usually included in the price of a plumbing project so if your toilet needs to be upgraded with a bidet or an air jet, then it’s going to cost you extra.
-A half-bath means that your bathroom renovation project won’t require a full bathtub and most pros charge around $500 per toilet installed.
+A half-bath means that your bathroom renovation project won’t require a full bathtub to be installed by a plumber as most tradies charge around approx. $500 per toilet installed.
 However, this half bath price is usually only valid for the installation of inferior models.
 If you want a comfortable height toilet (18in high) with dual flushing and a bidet, then expect to pay around $850.

 Other costs include: